 Other breaks worth knowing:

-- Nosara (Playa Guiones): one of the most consistent breaks in the world, with around 330 rideable days a year.
+- Nosara (Playa Guiones): among the most consistent breaks in the country, a beachbreak that works on almost any swell.
+The “330 rideable days a year” you’ll see quoted comes from surf camps and travel magazines, with no published method behind it.
 Excellent for beginners and intermediates, mellow town.

 - Boca Barranca (Central Pacific): a long left running up to 950 m - a longboarder’s wave.